 Conclusion

-Studies on management of wilt disease of acid lime under field conditions of natural infection revealed the efficacy of different fungicides and some bio-agents with organic amendment tested in reducing the disease.
+Studies on management of wilt disease of acid lime under field conditions revealed the efficacy of different fungicides and some bio-agents with organic amendment tested in reducing the disease.
 Reduction in rotting of roots was highest at 90 days after treatment in trees drenched with carbendazim 50 WP @ 2 g /l (59.45 %).
 The second highest per cent reduction in rotting of roots was recorded in trees drenched with propiconazole 25 EC @ 2ml /l (53.67 %) which was on par with trees drenched with tebuconazole 250 EC @ 2ml /l (51.96 %).
 Among neem cake and bio agent combinations, soil application of neem cake @ 10 kg/plant and FYM enriched with Trichoderma @ 30 kg/plant was most effective in reducing the root rot per cent (36.50 %) followed by treatment with neem cake @ 10kg /tree with FYM enriched with Trichoderma and Paecilomyces @ 30 kg /plant (30.14 %).

 References